Chris Collingwood

 Chris Collingwood (born October 3, 1967) is an American singer, songwriter, and artist.
-He is best known as the former lead vocalist and founding member of the power pop band Fountains of Wayne.
+He is best known as the lead vocalist and founding member of the power pop band Fountains of Wayne.

-Early Life and Education
+Early life and education

-Collingwood was born in Britain and grew up in Sellersville, Pennsylvania.
-He graduated from The Hill School.
-He attended Williams College alongside his future Fountains of Wayne bandmate Adam Schlesinger.
-The two collaborated several times prior to the formation of Fountains of Wayne.
+Collingwood was born on October 3, 1967, in Great Britain, and grew up in Sellersville, Pennsylvania.

+He graduated from The Hill School in Pottstown, Pennsylvania, and then attended Williams College in Williamstown, Massachusetts, where he met future Fountains of Wayne bandmate Adam Schlesinger.
+The two collaborated several times prior to forming Fountains of Wayne in 1995.

 Fountains of Wayne

 In 1995, Collingwood and Schlesinger formed Fountains of Wayne.
-They recorded one album, titled Fountains of Wayne, before recruiting Jody Porter and Brian Young, a year later in 1997.
+They recorded one album, Fountains of Wayne, before recruiting Jody Porter and Brian Young in 1997.

 Though Collingwood and Schlesinger shared cowriter credit for all original Fountains of Wayne material, for most of their career together, they wrote their songs separately.

-The band won a Grammy for their song Stacy's Mom, in 2004.
-They split up in 2013.
+The band was nominated for a Grammy Award for their song "Stacy's Mom", in 2004, which charted at number 21 on the Billboard Hot 100.